 - Children and youth who are awaiting foster care placement and have been removed from their homes by child welfare officials

-What educational rights are guaranteed to homeless children and youth?
+What educational rights are guaranteed to homeless children, youth and students in foster care?

 - Equal access to the same free, appropriate public education as housed students

-- Attendance at either the last school in which they were enrolled (school of origin) prior to becoming homeless or the zoned school for where they currently reside
+- Attendance at either the zoned school for where they currently reside, or the last school in which they were enrolled (school of origin) prior to becoming homeless or being placed in foster care.

 - Immediate enrollment in school, with a temporary waiver for the required documents, such as immunization records and proof of a physical